Tafloninno/Awesome_books_project/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank  Microverse and my studying partner
+I would like to thank  Microverse